PastVirtual

 Professor of Law at Boston University

-Jasmine Gonzales Rose is a Professor of Law at Boston University, focusing on civil rights and evidence law.
+Jasmine Gonzales Rose is a Professor of Law at Boston University, focusing on civil procedure and critical race theory.

 Jill Hasday